whosonfirst/whosonfirst-www/www/blog/2019/05/09/changes/index.md

 basically awesome about all of this**.
 They have been patient and understanding as we've tried to find an alternative solution (as in not just deleting all the data) that addresses everyone's concerns.
-WOF is the beneficiary of GitHub's decision to offer free hosting for projects and frankly we feel kind of bad that we have ended up being the project that has become a hassle for them.
+WOF is the beneficiary of GitHub's decision to offer free hosting for projects and frankly we feel pretty bad that we have ended up being the project that has become a hassle for them.

 So, here's what's going to happen: